-As soon as I saw a photo of the Vilnius Christmas tree on Instagram, I knew I had to hop the next bus to see it for myself.
-The fantastic fir – decked out with windows, lanterns, green garland, and enough lights to be seen from space – looked like an elf’s cottage in a fairy tale forest!
+The Vilnius Christmas tree lighting has become one of the most revered holiday events in the Baltics thanks to the city’s over-the-top illuminations.
+The year I took the bus down from Riga, the fantastic fir was decked out with windows, lanterns, green garland, and enough lights to be seen from space.
+It looked like an elf’s cottage in a fairy tale forest!
 Add to that a precipitously leaning tower and a Romanesque cathedral and you have a seriously stunning holiday scene.

 The Vilnius Christmas market might not have as many stalls as that of nearby Riga, but that doesn’t make it any less fun to explore.
 I was especially impressed with the variety of international sweet treats on offer, from Lithuanian curd donuts and Nutella crepes to churros and Belgian-style waffles.